trans-travel/trans-travel/us/ar.md

 Non-binary people are not recognized by the state, due to March 12, 2024 [rules issued by the Governor](https://arktimes.com/arkansas-blog/2024/03/12/sanders-targets-trans-community-again-with-strict-new-gender-rules-for-state-issued-ids).
+This will be extended to state IDs if [AR HB1796](https://legiscan.com/AR/text/HB1796/2025) is passed (not yet signed by governor as of Apr.
+11, 2025).

 Intersex people are not generally recognized by the state.